bitshares/dev.bitshares.works/docs/knowledge_base/kb/stc_acc_register.rst

 Register Account - smart contract
 ***********************

-In this section, we examine how Register Account smart contract was constructed.
-There are items to look into a developing steps to build the smart contract.
+In this section, we examine how worker proposal  smart contract was constructed.
+There are items and helpful steps to construct a smart contract.
+We want to list those items by examining BitShares blockchain components.
 * **Smart contract items**

   - Object